GOA-Systems/simplecproject/README.md

 * c_cpp_properties.json: Defines where to find include directories, files, etc.
 * launch.json: Defines what happens if "F5" is pressed in VS Code (Debug file)
-* tasks.json: Defines how to build the porject
+* tasks.json: Defines how to build the project

 In this case these three files have the following contents.